 Chopping up a creative nonfiction essay, visually.
 Hope you like it!

 this is a story about how pop music gave me life

 get ur kicks on route 66

-For as long as I can remember, music has been the driving force in the development of my identity as I know it.
-When reflecting on why music had such a death grip on me over the years is because I realized that I literally had no identity of my own.
-I never really came into understanding who I was and where I was meant to be.
+For as long as I can remember, music has been the driving force in developing my identity as I know it.
+When reflecting on why music had such a death grip on me over the years, I realized that I literally had no identity of my own.
+I never understood who I was and where I was meant to be.
 But music?
 Music didn’t judge me.
-Because of my lack of tangible identity, I’m constantly chasing my reason for being and my constant assessment of self is through pop culture.
+Because of my lack of real identity, I’m constantly chasing my reason for being, and my constant assessment of self is through pop culture.
 I’m still struggling with it.
 Is it a struggle?
 I don’t know.
-Music brought me into this world and I’ll be damned if it won’t take me out of it.
+Music brought me into this world, and I’ll be damned if it won’t take me out of it.

 ac-cent-tchu-ate the positive

 Let’s start at the beginning, shall we?
 The Pacheco Family would not be a family as we know it without music.
 My mother’s family had a group called the DeGuzman Sisters.
 I’m 85% sure the woman on the far left in the photo below is my Ma.
 They were heavily inspired by the Supremes and toured the Philippines, China, Japan, Korea, and Vietnam back in the olden times of the 1960s.
 The story goes on: they wanted the girls in the band to learn how to play instruments, and my dad knew the guy teaching them, so he tagged along to their lessons.
 In short, that’s how my parents became emotionally entangled.